Pueblo (newspaper): History

 "That bohemian, unrepeatable newsroom, where the best journalists in Spain gathered—the brightest and least scrupulous I ever met—capable of bribing, stealing, lying and selling their own mother in exchange for a big report, a scoop or a front-page byline. (...)
 Pueblo was a patio de Monipodio teeming with life and extravagant characters; some would have made the boldest film by José Luis Cuerda look pale.
-We had everything: pretty girls, smart girls, girls who were both smart and pretty, wise men, swindlers, whores, gunmen, geniuses, lesbians, poets, bullfighting folk both corrupt and incorrupt, homosexuals, philosophers, rakes, cardsharps, pimps, drunks, habitual criminals and even two murderers."
+We had everything: pretty girls, smart girls, girls who were both smart and pretty, wise men, swindlers, whores, gunmen, geniuses, lesbians, poets, bullfighting folk both corrupt and incorrupt, homosexuals, philosophers, scoundrels, cardsharps, pimps, drunks, habitual criminals and even two murderers."

 In 2023 the journalist Jesús Fernández Úbeda published Nido de piratas.
 La fascinante historia del diario 'Pueblo, a biography of the newspaper with numerous interviews with many who worked there.